theblitzapp/react-skeleton/page-components/documentation/create-skeletoncss-mixin.md

-# <code>createSkeletonCSSMixin(?baseColor, ?highlightColor, ?duration)</code>
+# <code>createSkeletonCSSMixin(?baseColor, ?highlightColor, ?duration, ?textColor)</code>

 Helps create a mixin which is a variant of the default mixin for easy usage.
+TextColor is transparent by default.

 ### Basic usage